 Civil Rights/Equity Grievance Procedures

-NHTI Civil Rights/Equity Committee is sensitive to the threat and/or embarrassment an individual may experience in coming forward with a complaint regarding discrimination.
+NHTI is sensitive to the threat and/or embarrassment an individual may experience in coming forward with a complaint regarding discrimination.
 The grievance reporting procedures outlined below are designed to provide a safe, confidential, and supportive environment in which an individual may discuss his/her concerns.

-Complaints of discrimination or of retaliation for making such complaints may be reported directly to NHTI’s Civil Rights/Equity Coordinator.
-Complaints may also be reported to any member of NHTI’s faculty, staff, or administration, who will then refer the complaint(s) to the Civil Rights/Equity Coordinator.
-Each reported complaint will be followed up by the Civil Rights/Equity Coordinator.
+Complaints of discrimination or of retaliation for making such complaints may be reported directly to NHTI’s Title IX and Equity Coordinator.
+Complaints may also be reported to any member of NHTI’s faculty, staff, or administration, who will then refer the complaint(s) to the Title IX and Equity Coordinator.
+Each reported complaint will be followed up by the Title IX and Equity Coordinator.

-Any NHTI student or employee who has observed or is aware of discriminatory behavior or retaliation for reporting discriminatory behavior should report such discrimination to the Civil Rights/Equity Coordinator or other NHTI representative.
+Any NHTI student or employee who has observed or is aware of discriminatory behavior or retaliation for reporting discriminatory behavior should report such discrimination to the Title IX and Equity Coordinator or other NHTI representative.

 No one shall be required to file a complaint with an individual who is hostile to him/her and/or who engages in or has been alleged to have engaged in conduct which could be considered discriminatory.

-The individual with the complaint is encouraged to speak with NHTI’s Civil Rights/Equity Coordinator.
+The individual with the complaint is encouraged to speak with NHTI’s Title IX and Equity Coordinator.
 This conversation will be confidential and considered an informal review of the incident.
 An attempt to resolve the alleged complaint within ten (10) working days will be initiated by the Coordinator.
 If a resolution cannot be reached through these informal means, a formal investigation will be initiated.
 Every attempt will be made to maintain the anonymity of the individuals involved.

 Formal grievance reporting procedures must be initiated within one year of the alleged violation.
-Investigations shall be conducted with particular care to preserve the confidentiality of all persons involved.
-Only those who have an immediate need to know (including, but not necessarily limited to, the investigator(s), the grievant(s), the respondent(s), and NHTI President) shall be provided with the identity of the grievant, the respondent, and the allegations.
+Investigations shall be conducted with particular care to preserve the privacy of all persons involved.
+Only those who have an immediate need to know (including, but not necessarily limited to, the investigator(s), the complainant(s), the respondent(s), and NHTI President) shall be provided with the identity of the complainant, the respondent, and the allegations.

 All involved persons shall be afforded the opportunity to submit information relevant to a complaint.
-All parties contacted in the course of an investigation shall be advised of the necessity of confidentiality and that any breach of confidentiality shall be treated as misconduct subject to disciplinary action.
+All parties contacted in the course of an investigation shall be advised of the necessity of keeping information private and that any breach of privacy shall be treated as misconduct subject to disciplinary action.